azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 ![org Policy - Changed Message](../Images/07_OrgPolicy_Chg_Org_Policy_Msg_PS.PNG)

-This change will be immediately in effect across your organization.
+This change will be effective across your organization immediately.
 Anyone running AzSK commands (in fresh PS sessions) should see the new message.

 ##### b) Changing a control setting for specific controls
 Let us now change some numeric setting for a control.
-A typical setting you may want to tweak is the count of maximum owners/admins for your org's subscriptions that is checked in one of the subscription security controls.
-(The out-of-box default is 5.)
+A typical setting you may want to tweak is the maximum number of owners/admins allowed for your org's subscriptions.
+It is verified in one of the subscription security controls.
+(The default value is 5.)

 This setting resides in a file called ControlSettings.json.
 Because the first-time org policy setup does not customize anything from this, we will first need to copy this file from the local AzSK installation.